kubeflow/spark-operator/test/e2e/README.md

 Prerequisites:
 - A running k8s cluster and kube config.
 We will need to pass kube config as arguments.
 - Have kubeconfig file ready.
-- Have Spark operator image ready.
+- Have a Kubernetes Operator for Spark image ready.

 e2e tests are written as Go test.
 All go test techniques apply (e.g. picking what to run, timeout length).
 Let's say I want to run all tests in "test/e2e/":